Instant Pot Mongolian Beef will satisfy any takeout craving without having to wait for delivery!

 - ½ teaspoon red pepper flakes

-- In a small bowl, whisk together the soy sauce, water, light brown sugar, garlic, ginger, and red pepper flakes.
+- In a small bowl, whisk together the soy sauce, brown sugar, garlic, ginger, and red pepper flakes.

-- Heat the Instant Pot using the Saute function and add the olive oil.
-When the oil is hot, add the beef (feel free to cook the beef in batches– you don’t want to overcrowd the pot).
-Sear the beef for 2 minutes and then flip it and sear for an additional 2 minutes.
+- Heat the Instant Pot using the saute function and add the olive oil.
+When the oil is hot, add the beef in batches and cook just until browned, about 2 minutes per side.

-- Place the broccoli on top of the beef but do not mix it into the sauce!
+- Place the broccoli on top of the beef but do not mix.

 - Attach the lid and ensure the valve is in the sealing position.
-Set the Instant Pot to Pressure Cook Manual for 1 minute.
+Set the Instant Pot to pressure cook manual, high pressure for 1 minute.

-●Garlic and ginger are classic flavorings in asian inspired sauces– I highly recommend fresh garlic and ginger but you could use 1 teaspoon of granulated garlic and ½ teaspoon dried ginger in a pinch.
+- Fresh garlic and ginger are best in this recipe but you can substitute 1 teaspoon of granulated garlic and ½ teaspoon dried ginger in a pinch.